Aklilu-Mandefro/trip-logger/README.md

 ## Main Features

-- User registration and authentication
 - Log trips with details such as:
   - Current location
   - Pickup location
   - Dropoff location
   - Current cycle used
 - Calculate routes using real-time traffic data
-- Generate PDF logs of trips
 - View logs and download them as PDFs
 - Responsive design for mobile and desktop devices